LEE100 Polariser Filter review

 Lee100 circular-type polariser

-At around £280 GBP inc VAT at WEX Photo (UK) and $311 USD at B&H Photo (US), it’s not cheap exactly but the whole point is that you’ll likely only buy it once.
-If you have the older 105mm polariser or the later thinner Landscape filter there’s a new (hard to find) ring you can use to attach it to the new holder.
+At around £280 inc VAT at WEX Photo (UK) and $311 USD at B&H Photo (US), Lee100 circular polariser is not cheap exactly, but the whole point is that you’ll likely only buy it once.

 The filter comes supplied with an excellent zipped hard case and a vast improvement over the older soft pouch with its somewhat unreliable velcro flap.
 The ‘bomb-proof’ case accepts the filter and ring together, so there’s no excuse to take it into the field.

-The new Lee100 polariser has 105mm thread like the previous Lee polarisers (and of course can be used on lenses with a 105mm filter thread directly).
-The frame is about the same thickness as the old Landscape filter to prevent vignetting.
-According to my contact at Lee, it has anti-reflection coatings on both sides and is neutral in colour.
-It’s claimed the glass is the same spec as the Lee Landscape filter but the ring is notched rather than serrated.
+The new Lee100 polariser has a 105mm thread like the previous Lee polarisers (and of course can be used on lenses with a 105mm filter thread directly).
+The frame is about the same thickness as the old Landscape filter to prevent vignetting, with lenses as wide as 16mm.
+According to my contact at Lee, it has anti-reflection coatings on both sides.
+It’s claimed the glass is the same spec as the Lee Landscape filter, but the frame’s ring is notched rather than serrated.

-The polariser comes preassembled with its ring to clip onto the holder; you simply push one of the two tabs into a dedicated slot on the front face of the guide blocks and then using a little pressure, push the second into the slot on the opposing block.
+The polariser comes preassembled with its new accessory ring to clip onto the holder.
+You simply push one of the two tabs into a dedicated slot on the front face of the guide blocks and then, using a little pressure, push the second into the slot on the opposing block.

 Although deeply knurled, the (aluminium) frame is quite thin as already mentioned and therefore a bit tricky to turn when on the camera, though it gets easier with practice.
 It’s simpler to adjust it off-camera while on the holder, and then add the combination to the lens via the adapter.
 That’s especially the case if you’re also using any NDs.

-Sadly there’s no indicator for polarisation on the ring which, although perhaps a minor oversight, it is easy enough to add a small amount of modelling paint to the ring if you find the need to.
+Sadly, there’s no indicator for polarisation on the ring, which, although perhaps a minor oversight, is easy enough to add a small amount of modelling paint to the ring if you find the need to.

 But what about the holder’s new locking mechanism?
 Like the original, it’s easy to use one-handed when attaching or detaching, but the new locking collar is a vast improvement over the original design.
-When fully locked the holder can’t be moved at all which aids adjustment of the polariser if left on the lens.
+When fully locked, the holder can’t be moved at all, which aids the adjustment of the polariser when on the lens.

 Due to the shape of the blue coloured locking collar, it is easy to keep track of the setting if you regularly set the holder back in the same position.